 Saxon has also been involved in significant sustainability work in China in terms of reducing the effect of monocultures on the environment through improving diversity and increasing sustainability of farms.
 An initiative he has developed in partnership with a company in China is the "Huskee Cup".
 This is made from on-farm coffee waste, and the result is a cup made sustainably from natural ingredients that is a ceramic replacement.
 The Huskee Cup can be used in cafes as normal cups would.
 This is currently in pre-production stage and will likely become popular in cafes in the near future.

 Finally, Saxon gave us an overview of different methods of brewing coffee at home with some tips for the home barista.
-It was interesting to hear the effect that buying a more premium beans has in terms of both flavour, but also particularly the effect on the sustainability of farming land and the livelihood of the producer.
+It was interesting to hear the effect that buying a more premium bean has in terms of both flavour and particularly on the sustainability of farming land and the livelihood of the producer.